composize

 @composize/excel

-version CI License CodeFactor
+version CI License codecov CodeFactor

 @composize/excel is a DSL for creating Excel files through a composable, declarative API.